danielsaidi/RichTextKit/README.md

 ## About RichTextKit

-RichTextKit is a Swift SDK that helps you use rich text in `Swift` and `SwiftUI`.
-It has a multi-platform SwiftUI `RichTextEditor` that can be added to any app:
+RichTextKit is a Swift SDK that lets you edit rich text in `Swift` & `SwiftUI` with a multi-platform `RichTextEditor`:

 <p align="center">
     <img src ="Resources/Demo.jpg" />
 </p>

-This editor supports text styles (bold, italic, underline, etc.), fonts, font sizes, colors, text alignments, image attachments, and much more.

-The `RichTextEditor` is powered by a multi-platform `RichTextView` that bridges `UITextView` and `NSTextView` and adds APIs to make them work more alike on all platforms.
+The `RichTextEditor` supports text styles (bold, italic, underline, etc.), fonts, font sizes, colors, text alignments, image attachments, and much more.
+It's powered by a `RichTextView` that bridges `UITextView` & `NSTextView` and adds additional, platform-agnostic APIs that make the two views behave more alike.

-If you just want to view rich text, you can use the `RichTextViewer` SwiftUI view.
+If you just want to view rich text connte, you can use the `RichTextViewer` SwiftUI view, which wraps the editor and applies a read-only configuration to it.